Nonparametric inference for nonstationary spatial point processes: Numerical Examples

 The objective of this analysis is to characterize the spatial distribution of fire occurrences and identify potential high-risk regions, which are of direct relevance for fire prevention and land management.
 No covariates are included in this analysis.

 The NSPP model is fitted with $L = 20$ partition regions.
-The estimated IF (Figure \ref{fig__fires__if}) provides a smoothed representation of the underlying fire intensity and aligns well with the observed fire occurrences.
+The estimated IF in Figure \ref{fig__fires__if} provides a smoothed representation of the underlying fire intensity and aligns well with the observed fire occurrences.
 Higher intensities are concentrated in the central-northern and northwestern parts of the state, while the southern region shows substantially lower activity.

-Figure \ref{fig__fires__lambdastar} summarizes the posterior estimates of the parameters $\lambda_{l}^*$, which serve as upper bounds for the IF in each region.
+Figure \ref{fig__fires__lambdastar} summarizes the posterior estimates of the parameters $\lambda_{\ell}^*$, which serve as upper bounds for the IF in each region.
 The highest intensity levels are found in regions 8 and 12 (both located in the north-central part of the state), followed by region 1 in the northwest.
 In contrast, southern regions -- such as 2, 10, and 14 -- exhibit significantly lower values, reflecting reduced fire incidence.

-These spatial patterns are consistent with known land use dynamics in Mato Grosso, where deforestation and agricultural pressures are more intense in the northern half of the state.
+These findings are consistent with known land use dynamics in Mato Grosso: the northern half of the state overlaps with the arc of deforestation, where agricultural expansion is strongly associated with elevated fire incidence.
+The estimated partition identifies specific subregions of highest fire risk, providing spatially resolved information of direct relevance for fire prevention and environmental monitoring.

-\section{Concluding remarks}
+\section{Concluding Remarks}

 This work introduced a nonparametric Bayesian model for nonstationary spatial point processes, along with a discretization-free MCMC algorithm for posterior inference.
 By using conditionally independent Gaussian processes over regions defined by a random partition, the proposed NSPP model captures complex and heterogeneous spatial structures, including sharp discontinuities.
 Its flexibility allows it to perform well even in stationary settings, outperforming stationary models in empirical comparisons.